pac4j/jee-pac4j/README.md

     // or
     String accessToken = facebookProfile.getAccessToken();

-Stateless mode:
+## II.
+Stateless mode

-In this mode, you need just to protect your resources with the ClientAuthenticationFilter filter and configure the 'stateless' parameter to true.
+In this mode, you need just to protect your resources with the `ClientAuthenticationFilter` filter and configure the `stateless` parameter to true.

     <filter>
       <filter-name>StatelessBasicAuthFilter</filter-name>